rauc/rauc/docs/reference.rst

 After completion, the :ref:`"Completed" <gdbus-signal-de-pengutronix-rauc-Installer.Completed>` signal will be emitted.

 IN s *source*:
-    Path to bundle to be installed
+    Path or URL to the bundle that should be installed

 IN a{sv} *args*:
     Arguments to pass to installation